-(3) Innovations in "InsurTech"-More recently, we have begun developing "Abacusmarketplace.com," which is a tertiary trading, servicing and valuation platform.
-Abacusmarketplace.com is our in-house proprietary Customer Relationship Management tool that we have designed to aid the policyholder in our transaction with them and help the policyholder transparently manage the acquisition process.
-Though Abacusmarketplace.com may use blockchain capabilities in the future as it relates to the storage of digital documents, blockchain does not play a direct role in any transaction, including the offer, sale, or evaluation of such policies.
-Abacusmarketplace.com neither generates business, nor is it intended to generate any business for the Company.
-Abacusmarketplace.com accepts and processes applications from policyholders to sell their life insurance policy by storing digital documents related to the policyholder's application that the policyholder can see.
-Then, once the Company and the policyholder commence the transaction, Abacusmarketplace.com allows the policyholder to track the Company's progress with their application and see the Company's valuation of the policy.
-Given that we will be able to see a large suite of data gathered by this website, we believe it will help us maintain our leading market position and keep us at the heart of the life settlements industry.
-We added the ability for investors to directly purchase policies in the third quarter of 2023, thus starting an application to sell their policy.
-Abacusmarketplace.com is still in the early stages of development.
-Moreover, we do not currently expect that Abacusmarketplace.com will have a material impact on the Company's future financial results.
-We do not have any material commitments for capital expenditures related to Abacusmarketplace.com.
+(3) Innovations in "InsurTech"-More recently, we have begun developing "Abacusmarketplace.com", which is a blockchain tertiary trading, servicing and valuation platform.
+Given we will be able to see a large suite of data gathered by this website, we believe it will help us maintain our leading market position and keep us at the heart of the life settlements industry.
+We added the ability for investors to directly purchase policies in the third quarter of 2023.
+Abacusmarketplace.com is still in the early stages of development and we do not currently expect that Abacusmarketplace.com will have a material impact on the Company's future financial results.